Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 indicates Warrawong's median income among taxpayers is $42,355.
-The average income in the suburb is $52,189.
-This is below the national average.
-In comparison, Rest of NSW has a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for Warrawong as of September 2025 would be approximately $46,108 (median) and $56,813 (average).
-Census 2021 income data shows household, family and personal incomes in Warrawong fall between the 1st and 2nd percentiles nationally.
-Income distribution reveals that 31.7% of residents earn between $400 - 799 weekly, with only 78.3% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+The average income in the suburb was $52,189 during this period.
+Both figures are below national averages.
+Comparatively, Rest of NSW had a median income of $52,390 and an average of $65,215 in financial year 2023.
+Based on Wage Price Index growth of 8.86% since then, estimated incomes for Warrawong as of September 2025 would be approximately $46,108 (median) and $56,813 (average).
+Census 2021 data shows household, family, and personal incomes in Warrawong fall between the 1st and 2nd percentiles nationally.
+Income distribution reveals that 31.7% of residents earn between $400 and $799 weekly, contrasting with surrounding regions where the $1,500 - $2,999 bracket is dominant at 29.9%.
+A significant portion, 45.3%, earns below $800 weekly, indicating affordability pressures.
+Housing affordability pressures are severe, with only 78.3% of income remaining after housing costs, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income